gtewksbury/Microsoft-Bot-Framework-HOL/lab 7 - Scorables/README.md

 ### Dependency Injection
 The .NET Bot Builder uses AutoFac internally to register and resolve dependencies throughout the framework.
 While outside the scope of this tutorial, if you haven't worked with *AutoFac* or Dependency Injection and IoC containers before, you can learn more about it on [AutoFac's Website](https://autofac.org/).

 We need to register our *CancelScorable* with .NET Bot Builder's IoC container so that it can discover and execute our **Scorable**.
-Here's how...

 #### ScorableModule
 Create a new class or code file named *ScorableModule* in the *Modules* directory and replace the contents with the following code: